Trump’s alleged comments about ‘losers’ buried in military cemeteries leave military leaders off balance

 A senior defense official, speaking on the condition of anonymity because of the sensitivity of the issue, said Esper had not heard about the comments attributed to Trump until the Atlantic’s story was published.

 Retired Navy Adm.
-Jim Stavridis, sharing the Atlantic article on Twitter, described the military’s cemeteries as “sacred shrines to those who have given everything” and suggested that the lack of denials by Kelly and retired Marine Gen. Jim Mattis, Trump's former defense secretary, were notable.
+James Stavridis, sharing the Atlantic article on Twitter, described the military’s cemeteries as “sacred shrines to those who have given everything” and suggested that the lack of denials by Kelly and retired Marine Gen. Jim Mattis, Trump’s former defense secretary, were notable.

 “The phrase: ‘shocking if true’ is getting worn out,” Stavridis tweeted.
 “Lack of denial from my friends Generals Kelly and Mattis suggest the shock is well placed.”